Loading...

 1.5 Drug-Free Workplace

-We are committed to protecting the safety, health and well-being of all staff and other individuals in the workplace.
+Barrington School is committed to protecting the safety, health and well-being of all staff and other individuals in the workplace.
 We recognize that alcohol abuse and drug use pose a significant threat to these goals.
-The Companies have established a drug-free workplace program that balances the respect for individuals with the need to maintain a drug-free environment.
+Barrington School has an established drug-free workplace program that balances the respect for individuals with the need to maintain a drug-free environment.
 It is expected that all employees will assist in maintaining a work environment free from the effects of alcohol, drugs, or other intoxicating substances.
 Compliance with this substance abuse policy is made a condition of employment.

-Employees are prohibited from the following when reporting for work, while on the job, on the Companies’ premises or surrounding areas, or in any vehicle used for the Companies’ business:
+Employees are prohibited from the following when reporting for work, while on the job, on Barrington School premises or surrounding areas, or in any vehicle used for Barrington School’s business:

 Any employee violating these prohibitions will be subject to disciplinary action up to and including termination.

-The Companies have the right to randomly drug and alcohol test employees.
-If the individual refuses to take the drug or alcohol test within the allotted time they will be terminated from their current position with CLC, JBJ & TBS.
+Barrington School has the right to randomly drug and alcohol test employees.
+If the individual refuses to take the drug or alcohol test within the allotted time they will be terminated from their current position.
 Drug and alcohol testing will be carried out in compliance with any applicable state and federal laws and regulations.

 We recognize that employees suffering from alcohol or drug dependence can be treated.
 We encourage any employee to seek professional care and counseling prior to any violation of this policy.